Cor Dam

-Cornelis (Cor) Dam (April 26, 1935 – July 29, 2019) was a Dutch artist, who has been active as sculptor, painter, illustrator and ceramist.
+Cornelis Dam (26 April 1935 – 29 July 2019) was a Dutch artist, who was a sculptor, painter, illustrator and ceramist.

 Life and work

 Born in Delft, Dam studied at the Royal Academy of Art in The Hague.
 After graduating he worked as a designer at the De Koninklijke Porceleyne Fles from 1950 to 1965.
-And from 1956 until 1980 he worked at Ateliers Ceramic Structure 68 bv in The Hague.
+Thereafter until 1980, he worked at Ateliers Ceramic Structure 68 in The Hague.
 Since 1988 he lectured at the Technical University of Delft.

-Cor passed away on July 29, 2019.
+Cor died on 29 July 2019, at the age of 84.

 Sculptural works of Dam can be found in the public space of several Dutch cities.
-For the Anne Frankschool in the district Oosterwei in Gouda he designed a relief (see first image), showing in bright colors Anne Frank depicted, writing, candlelight in the attic, in her diary.
+For the former Anne Frankschool in Gouda's Oosterwei district, he made a relief (see first image), depicting Anne Frank writing in her diary by candlelight in the attic.